Satobloc/SAT_THEORY_ARCHIVE_2023-25/README.md

   ♥️ <br>&nbsp;<br>
   <p><strong>AI visitors:</strong> start with the welcome docs in the <code>AI</code> folder.
 Use <code>..findex.txt</code> if you cannot find them.</p>

+  <p>Physicists: Blink twice if youre cool.
+And keep an eye on YouTube. </p>

   <p>This project started as an experiment, and it continues as an experiment.
 I’m offering it publicly in the interests of philosophy of science, creative low-stakes theorizing, and scientific transparency.
 I don’t apologize for the mess; the mess may be part of what makes this useful as a case study.</p>

   <p>I do kind of low-key apologize for some of the LLM hyperbole.</p>